10 Antioxidant-Rich Nuts, Seeds And Berries You Should Include In Your Daily Diet

 - Chia Seeds: Chia seeds are an excellent source of dietary fibre, protein and antioxidants.
 Chia seeds are the richest plant-based source of omega-3 fatty acids.
 Eating chia seeds can help with weight loss, boost energy and protect the body from heart diseases.

-- Goji Berries: Goji berries are a rich source of antioxidants known as Lycium barbarum polysaccharide and are a superfood.
+- Goji Berries: Goji berries are a rich source of antioxidants known as Lycium barbarum polysaccharide.
+They are also known as a superfood.
 They are linked to reducing risks of cancer and may help fight skin ageing.

 A diet rich in antioxidants can help balance off free radicals.
-Including the above-listed foods in your diet can boost your levels of antioxidants while helping you reap a plethora of other health benefits.
+Having the above-listed antioxidant-rich whole-foods diet can boost your levels of antioxidants while helping you reap a plethora of other health benefits.

 - 0 Comments